Asian Markets Rise As China, US Finally Put Pen To Paper On Deal - UrduPoint

 The president hailed it as a "momentous step", while Beijing cautiously welcomed the "hard-fought agreement" but warned of uncertainties ahead owing to the countries' fraught relationship.

-Still, Wall Street ended with healthy gains, with the Dow and S&P 500 hitting new records, and Asia followed suit.
+Still, Wall Street ended with healthy gains, with the Dow and S&P 500 hitting records, but Asian markets swung through the day.

-Hong Kong added 0.5 percent and Tokyo finished the morning session 0.1 percent higher, while Sydney rose 0.6 percent.
-Shanghai was flat.
+Tokyo finished 0.1 percent higher, while Sydney rose 0.7 percent, Singapore put on 0.5 percent and Seoul jumped 0.8 percent.
+Wellington and Bangkok also rose.

-Singapore put on 0.3 percent, Seoul edged 0.2 percent higher and Wellington jumped 0.5 percent, though there were small losses in Taipei, Manila and Jakarta.
+Shanghai finished down 0.5 percent, Hong Kong was marginally lower, Taipei dipped 0.2 percent and Mumbai was off 0.1 percent.
+Manila and Jakarta also fell.

 - 'Peak tariff' - "Given the amount of speculation by the markets and commentary by officials ahead of Wednesday's signing, it is unsurprising markets have not rallied too strongly upon final signing," JPMorgan Asset Management strategist Hannah Anderson said.